Communication

 Prairie Roots

-A team of Iowa educators created a set of prairie roots lesson plans that align with Iowa Core standards for upper elementary and middle school students.
-Roadside managers can share the lessons with local educators or implement one of the lessons when visiting a local school.
+In collaboration with the Tallgrass Prairie Center, a team of Iowa educators created a set of prairie roots lesson plans that align with Iowa Core standards for upper-elementary and middle-school students.
+Roadside managers can share the lessons with local educators or teach them when visiting schools.

 Social Media